sam-luby/InstaGrab/README.md

 2. Install python, pip (package installer for python) & google chrome if you dont have them
 3. Use _pip install -r requirements.txt_ to install the necessary packages
 4. Run _python main.py "username"_ to download all the pictures.
-5. Theyre saved in a directory with their username.
+5. The images saved in a directory with their username.